sandeep45/sandeep45.github.io/_posts/2017-09-26-adding-resque-to-rails.md

 ---
-title: Guide for ane experienced developer to add resque to a Rails App
+title: Guide for an experienced developer to add resque to a Rails App
 status:
 layout: post
 categories: [Resque, Rails]